A Lifelong Learning Approach to Mobile Robot Navigation: Lifelong Learning for Navigation

+Intuitively, if we search state-action pairs around $(s_p, a_p)$ that have scores above the threshold $\eta$, and find the state-action pair $(s', a')$ that has the most similar state to $s_p$, then learning from $(s', a')$ could potentially help the agent navigate from $s_p$.
+Therefore, we propose that $A_\text{correct}$ selects $(s', a')$ according to

-where $\text{sim}(\cdot, \cdot)$ measures how similar $s$ is to $s_p$.
-The underlying assumption is that taking the same action in similar states should result in similar action scores.
-In other words, that similarity score indicates how confident we are that $(s', a')$ can actually help the agent pass $s_p$, provided that $D(s', a') \geq \eta$.
-In our implementation, the state consists of raw sensor readings, such as lidar, and a local goal position, so the negative Euclidean distance $-||s' - s_p||_2$ is a reasonable measure of similarity.
-Note that although it is possible that within $\mathcal{B}_\text{short}$, no state-action pair has sufficiently similar state to $s_p$, learning from $(s', a')$ is not detrimental to $\pi_\theta$.
-In line 13, $A_{\mathcal{B}_k}$ attempts to add $(s', a')$ to the training buffer $\mathcal{B}_k$.
-If $\mathcal{B}_k$ is full, $A_{\mathcal{B}_k}$ will compare all the similarity scores and remove the least similar one.
-In line 16, the agent updates its knowledge with the current $\mathcal{B}_\text{k}$, using the continual learning algorithm $A_\text{cl}$, while preserving what it has learned before by considering $\mathcal{B}_\text{long}$.
+where $\text{sim}(s, s_p)$ measures how similar $s$ is to $s_p$.
+What we really want is to learn from $(s, a^*)$, where $a^*$ is the optimal motion command at state $s$ and is unknown by the policy.
+Here, $(s', a')$ serves as the nearest neighbor to $(s, a^*)$.
+The underlying intuition is that taking the same action in similar states should result in similar scores.
+Inversely, the similarity score indicates how confident we are that learning from the nearest neighbor $(s', a')$ can actually help the agent successfully navigate $s_p$, provided that $D(s', a') \geq \eta$.
+In our implementation, the state consists of raw sensor readings, such as LiDAR, so the negative Euclidean distance $-||s' - s_p||_2$ is a reasonable measure of similarity.
+Importantly, although it is possible that within $\mathcal{B}_\text{stream}$, no state-action pair has sufficiently similar state to $s_p$, learning from the nearest neighbor $(s', a')$ is not detrimental to $\pi_\theta$ since $D(s', a') \geq \eta$.
+In line 12, $(s', a')$ is stored to $\mathcal{M}_k$.
+Note that $\mathcal{M}_k$ is also size-constrained, i.e. $|\mathcal{M}_k| \leq n/k$.
+So if adding $(s', a')$ exceeds the memory budget, we remove the $(s', a') \in \mathcal{M}_k$ with the \emph{lowest similarity score} to their own corresponding $s$.
+By doing so, $\mathcal{M}_k$ eventually consists of state-action pairs that most likely contribute to improvement of navigation performance.
+In line 15, the agent updates its knowledge with the current $\mathcal{M}_\text{k}$, using the continual learning algorithm $A_\text{cl}$, while preserving what it has learned before by considering $\mathcal{B}$.
 In particular, to continually update $\pi_\theta$, we adopt the Gradient Episodic Memory (GEM) as $A_\text{cl}$.
 Specifically, we would like to solve